Yoyz-byte/Tryout/README.md

 # Tryout
-It is a basic html with only a few elements and makes no sense.
+It is a basic html with only a few elements.